andycroll/bootstrappingio/_posts/2014-07-07-noone-is-stopping-you.markdown

 ### [Consulting](http://mattgemmell.com/consulting/)

 A good first step to a business based on 'products' is to free up some time by increasing the amount of money you earn for your time.
-A good way to do that is to become a consultant.
+A good way to do that is to become a consultant or 'go freelance'.
+Consultant sounds better though. :-)

 It frees time between engagements, although less than you'd think!
 It also generally means you can charge more for your time than in a regular job.

-As [@matgemmell](http://twitter.com/mattgemmell) lays out though, the professionalism required is a different set of skills all together.
+As [@mattgemmell](http://twitter.com/mattgemmell) lays out though, the professionalism required is a different set of skills all together.

 ### [Freelance as a Service](http://letsworkshop.com/freelance-as-a-service/)